replicase/pgcapture/README.md

 ![overview](./hack/images/overview.png)

 ## Features
-* DDL command is also captured
+* DDL commands are also captured
-* One gRPC API for consuming the latest changes and on-demand dumps
+* One unified gRPC Streaming API for consuming the latest changes and on-demand dumps
-* The changes and dumps are streamed in Postgres Binary Representation
+* The changes and dumps are streamed in Postgres Binary Representation to save bandwidth

 ## Improvements to Netflix DBLog
-* Dumps are not selected from source database and are not injected into the source CDC stream.
+* Dumps are neither queried from source database nor injected into the source CDC stream.
-  Instead, They are dumped from the logical replica and are injected into the downstream by the grpc gateway service.
+  Instead, They are dumped from the logical replicas and are injected into the selected downstreams by the grpc gateway service.
-* In this way, the on-demand dump process can be scaled by adding more logical replicas and consumers.
+* Therefore, the on-demand dump process can be scaled by adding more logical replicas and consumers.
-  Most importantly, dumps process will not have impact to source database as well as other downstream consumers who don't need those dumps.
+  And most importantly, dumps process will not have impact to source database as well as other downstream consumers who don't need those dumps.
-* The replication requires a unique key on each table.
-However, these key aren't limited to be a single numeric column, because dumps are performed by PostgreSQL TID Scan not performed on the unique key.
+* Primary keys of tables aren't limited to be a single numeric column, because dumps are performed by PostgreSQL TID Scan instead of performed on the primary key.

 ## Use cases
-* Microservice Event Sourcing
+* Robust Microservice Event Sourcing
-* Data synchronization, Moving data to other databases
+* Data synchronization, Moving data to other databases (ex. for OLAP)
 * Upgrade PostgreSQL with minimum downtime

 ## Dependencies